-- The test must be administered by a certified aquatic instructor or a certified lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the student, teacher, principal, parents/guardians, trip guide(s), lifeguards, aquatic instructor, and outside provider [if applicable]). - Students who pass the swim test with a PFD, must wear a properly fastened PFD.
-The PFD can be removed during instructional swims when students are under constant visual supervision by the instructor during learn-to-swim skill instruction and/or practice.
+- o rolling entry (backwards or forward) into deep water at 2.75m (9') minimum depth - tread water for 1 minute - o swim 50m (164') continuously any stroke - The test must be administered by a certified aquatic instructor or a certified lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the student, teacher, principal, parents/guardians, trip guide(s), lifeguards, aquatic instructor, and outside provider [if applicable]). - Students who do not pass the swim test or who do not have the aforementioned certification must be identified and wear a properly fastened personal flotation device (P.F.D.) or must not participate in the activity.